roman-milk/roman-milk.github.io/my-whores.md

  But you know that when things are going right something always has to happen to throw shit into the game.
 Tonight when I got home from driving Roxy from the motel to her house my mother was waiting for me in the living room.

  "I know what you and your sister have been up to young man.
 When your father leaves on his trip tomorrow you and I are going to sit down and have a little talk."
 Now isn't that something to have to look forward to?
-Report_Story #1